Cottage, Country, or Contemporary? How To Define A Space's Style

 Today’s modern design delivers a strong sense of straight lines and sharp angles.
 White and grey hold court and simplicity is the emblem.
 A weather-resistant fiberglass planter in a clean geometric shape, like the Badalona rectangular planter, perfectly suits this aesthetic particularly when offered in one of several neutral, hand-painted finishes.

-Brooks adds, “I love the look of large weathering steel planters used as boundaries and screens, with soft banks of ornamental grasses or masses of a single flower.
+Brooks adds, “I love the look of large weathering metal planters used as boundaries and screens, with soft banks of ornamental grasses or masses of a single flower.
 Add the sparkle of water and a glass art installation and you have perfection!
 These landscapes are ideal for showcasing a client’s sculpture collection.”

 There is something about the backdrop of water that eases a person into a state of relaxation.
 Hallmarks of this look include palettes of soft water-inspired tones and comfy, lived-in furniture that just begs guests to put up their feet.
 A breezy and informal hotel lobby or café deck with a view of sand and surf are perfect for the lake house style, and a bright and airy cottage garden is a must.
 “It’s a very summer heavy landscape with colorful annuals, pretty hostas and astilbes, lots of hydrangeas,” points out Brooks.

 Lining the edge of a patio with well-spaced low profile trough planters will add a touch of color to the azure backdrop of the lake or ocean.
 The Classic round planter in warm color or soft grey fits in organically with the lake house vibe; gather them around entryways or bring the garden indoors with a container composition.
 “Planters and pots, filled with herbs, geraniums or petunias, tucked into the empty spots provide colorful easy care accents.
 These gardens are all about socializing and spending the day on the water,” advises Brooks.